CREATE TASK

 Finalizer task

 Create a finalizer task, associated with the root task of a task graph, that sends an email alert after task completion.
-For more information about finalizer tasks, see Finalizer task.
+For more information about finalizer tasks, see Release and cleanup of task graphs.

 CREATE TASK finalize_task